-The process for determining cash bonus awards for our executive officers continues to be discretionary and our management and Compensation Committee will determine the amount and structure of cash bonuses on a case-by-case basis for each individual, which we believe is the best approach for us.
+Cash Bonus Compensation.
+Cash bonus awards to our executive officers are discretionary and our Compensation Committee, with input from management, determines the amount and structure of cash bonuses on a case-by-case basis for each individual, which we believe is the best approach for us.
 We have also adopted the Era Group Inc. Management Incentive Plan (the "MIP") to allow us to award annual bonus compensation that complies with the requirements of Section 162(m) of the Code.
 For a description of the MIP see "-Era Management Incentive Plan."